-- Mortgage guarantees on shared ownership properties which will only occur if the mortgagees default on payment and any charge to the Council will be accounted for at that time. - Several Property Search Companies are seeking refunds from local Councils in England and Wales in respect of fees paid to access land charges data.
-Although proceedings have not yet been issued it is likely that claims will be made against this Council for alleged anticompetitive behaviour.
+- Mortgage guarantees on shared ownership properties which will only occur if the mortgagees default on payment and any charge to the Council will be accounted for at that time.
+No specific provision has been made in the accounts for this. - Several Property Search Companies are seeking refunds from local Councils in England and Wales in respect of fees paid to access land charges data.
+Claims have been made against the Council for alleged anti-competitive behaviour and a provision of £122k is included within the accounts.